HERITAGE MORTUARY Is COVID 19 Prepared...Safely Caring For Families During the Pandemic

-Welcome to Heritage Mortuary - Family-owned, Full-service funeral Home in Las Vegas, Nevada
+Welcome to Heritage Mortuary - Veteran, Family-Owned and Full-Service Funeral Home in Las Vegas, Nevada

-Heritage Mortuary is a Las Vegas, family-owned and operated, full-service funeral home with a dedicated purpose of providing personal & professional final arrangements, and resources to compassionately guide family and friends through their time of bereavement.
-At Heritage, we believe in serving families with excellence, and it is our pleasure to serve you.
+Heritage Mortuary is a Las Vegas and it is a veteran, family-owned and full-service funeral home with a dedicated purpose of providing personal & professional final arrangements.
+The Staff uses resources to compassionately guide the family through their time of bereavement.
+At Heritage, we believe in "Serving Samilies With Excellence", and it is our pleasure to serve your family.

-The biggest difference between Heritage and other funeral homes in Las Vegas, NV is the approach we take to funeral planning.
-Regardless of age, the death of a loved one can be a trying time for family and friends, as they mourn their loss and begin the healing process.
+The biggest difference between Heritage and other funeral homes in Las Vegas, Nevada is our approach we take to funeral planning.
+It is all about the "Life-Lived"...regardless of age, the passing of a loved-one can be a trying time for family and friends.
+So, as they mourn their loss, we guide them in beging their healing process.
 Instead of focusing on the passing of a person, we choose instead to celebrate the life they lived while they were with us.

-When it comes to planning a funeral, there are many important details to consider, from the formality of the pre-burial event, or wake, to the preferred casket and funeral flowers.
-We want to help you personalize the funeral service to showcase the unique life of the person that's being honored.
+When it comes to planning a funeral, there are many important details to consider.
+From the formality of the pre-burial event, or wake, to the preferred casket and funeral flowers.
+At Heritage, It is our pleasure to assist you and your family in personalizing the "Celaberation of Life" Service to showcase the unique life of your loved-one that's being honored.

-The memorial service plays a pivotal role in honoring and celebrating the person’s life, giving friends and family the opportunity to say goodbye, and allowing everyone involved to begin to heal in their own way.
+The srvice plays a pivotal role in honoring and celebrating the person’s life, giving friends and family the opportunity to show their love, and allow everyone to be involve, thus advocating healing.

-Our Las Vegas funeral home is ready to help you with the funeral arrangements by working with you on each step of the process to customize the perfect program to fit your needs.
+If you are ready to paln a "Clebration of Life" service our Las Vegas funeral home is ready to help you and your family with the funeral arrangements.
+We will assist with each step of the process to customize the perfect celebration to fit your needs.

 The Job of a Mortician